mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 In May, I started tinkering with a device that would allow me to manage my servers remotely.
 Once I got it working, I tried selling kits to other people so that they could build their own.
 I didn't think much would come of it, but I thought maybe I could earn an extra few hundred dollars per month by selling one or two per week.

 I blogged about it, and I knew immediately that this project was different.
 It reached the front page of Hacker News and became one of the top "Show HN" posts of all time.
 Within hours, I sold all 13 of the kits I'd purchased, and things continued to grow from there.
-I ended the year with $XXk in revenue.
+I ended the year with $53k in revenue.

 {{<revenue-graph project="tinypilot">}}